Top 10 New Zealand Food Experiences You Want to Enjoy

 The menu changes daily depending on what ingredients are available and how the chef is feeling.
 The idea is to have guests try new tastes and textures and different flavor combinations.

-In the midst of the dynamic and evolving dishes is true kiwi hospitality.
-You’ll not find as stuffy formal environment or stuck up waiters, instead you’ll be welcomed by friendly and knowledgeable staff.
+In the midst of the dynamic and evolving dishes is true Kiwi hospitality.
+You’ll not find a stuffy environment, but instead, you’ll be welcomed by friendly and knowledgeable staff.

-In 2017, Pacifica was named as “Restaurant of the Year” and was praised for developing genuine New Zealand cuisine, which draws strongly on fresh and local ingredients.
+Pacifica has consistently been recognized as a top restaurant for promoting genuine New Zealand cuisine, which draws strongly on fresh and local ingredients.

 Pacifica